Things often get worse before it gets better! Part One

 I took one look in the mirror and there it was - inspiration to write this article.

 For years, I've been lucky enough to be categorised as someone with relatively good skin.
 Not perfect, but decent enough to receive a compliment here and there, but such feedback had stopped entirely.
 It took me a while to realise this because I was now stuck in my not-so-commendable ways.
-I'd stopped investing in the right products, experimented with this and that, forgot about once a week facial masks.
+I'd stopped investing in the right products, experimented with this, and that forgot about once a week facial masks.
 My diet also left a lot to be desired.
 Life!
 Thankfully, I woke up from my slumber and decided to buy the Clinique 3-Step-System.
-Mind you; this is not a sponsored post.
+Mind you, this is not a sponsored post.

-I've been using Clinique skincare range for more than a decade, and the products rarely disappoint.
+I've been using the Clinique skincare range for more than a decade, and the products rarely disappoint.
 The only downside is that they don't come cheap.
 However, when you look at the bigger picture, the primary skin products (facial wash, clarifying lotion and moisturising gel or lotion) are worth every penny.
 You can go for months without the need to replace anything, but likely to feel the pinch when you run out of something, especially when you're broke.

 Counted my pennies and bought the 3-Step-Skin-Care package to nurse my skin back to the way it used to be.
 Feeling somewhat motivated, I resumed exercising and drank an extra glass of water or two per day.
 What could possibly go wrong?
-Was expecting to see an improvement and be rewarded for my efforts.
+I was expecting to see an improvement and be rewarded for my efforts.
 Instead, here I was, staring at a severe breakout.

 "What's the point?"
 I wondered.
 "How come I've been doing the right things, yet my skin looks worse than before?"
 Walked away from the mirror, feeling somewhat deflated.
 Suddenly, it hit me...